Maikxx/browser-technologies-1819/README.md

 ## Todos

-* Add ability to add more than 4 options
+* Add ability to add more than 4 options.
 * Test on device lab.
+* Add animations to the live updating graph.

+## Future enhancements

 * Add long polling for situation where Sockets is not supported (<IE6).
-* Add animations to the live updating graph.
 * Add scaling to the graph.

 ## License